CyberAgentGameEntertainment/AssetRegulationManager/README.md

 **Docs** ([English](README.md), [日本語](README_JA.md))

-Tool to create and run tests for Asset Regulations (texture size, number of vertices, etc.) in Unity.
+Tool for Unity to create and run tests of Asset Regulations (texture size, number of vertices, etc.), and automate running.

 ## Table of Contents